 Nova Scotia’s traditional economy was based on its abundant natural resources, especially its fisheries.
 Today, the economy is supported by off-shore oil rigs and tourism with over 200,000 cruise ship passengers passing through the capital port of Halifax each year.
-Nova Scotia has a fast-growing information and technology industry and is the world’s largest exporter of Christmas trees, lobsters and wild berries.
-This offers immigrants interesting job opportunities in fields including trade and export, fishing and tourism.
+Nova Scotia has a fast-growing information and technology industry and is the world’s largest exporter of Christmas trees, lobsters, and wild berries.
+This offers immigrants interesting job opportunities in fields including trade and export, fishing, and tourism.

-The largest ethnic group in Nova Scotia are people of Scottish descent, followed by English, French and Aboriginal.
+The largest ethnic group in Nova Scotia are people of Scottish descent, followed by English, French, and Aboriginal.
 Linguistically speaking, English accounts for 92% of the languages spoken in Nova Scotia, with only 3.44% adopting French and 0.66% speaking Arabic.

 Like most provinces in Canada, over half of the people in Nova Scotia follow the Protestant and Catholic faiths, with a large portion of the population choosing to declare no religious affiliation at all.

-Nova Scotia has 10 Universities, including Acadia University, Atlantic School of Theology, Cape Breton University, Dalhousie University, Mount Saint Vincent University, NSCAD University, Saint Francis Xavier University, Universitè Sainte-Anne, and University of Kings College, as well as over 90 private commercial collages.
+Nova Scotia has 10 Universities, including Acadia University, Atlantic School of Theology, Cape Breton University, Dalhousie University, Mount Saint Vincent University, NSCAD University, Saint Francis Xavier University, Universitè Sainte-Anne, and the University of Kings College, as well as over 90 private commercial collages.

 Nova Scotia Attractions

-Nova Scotia has long been recognized as a centre for excellence in the Arts.
+Nova Scotia has long been recognized as a center for excellence in the Arts.
 The province has numerous art galleries and playhouses, producing many famous singers and songwriters, including Ann Murray, Hank Snow, Denny Doherty (The Mamas and the Papas), Sarah McLachlan, Martina McBride, Gordie Sampson, and Lee Anne Rhimes.

 Nova Scotia has many museums that reflect its ethnic heritage, as well as numerous historical sites and National Parks.
 Halifax was once a major shipbuilding facility during the days of sail, and this is elegantly represented by the Maritime Museum of the Atlantic.
 Of course, sport-fishing in the Bay of Fundy is also a major attraction.

-Nova Scotia Nominee Programs
+Nova Scotia Provincial Nominee Programs